pindjouf/BXL-Cyber-Camp/projects/linux_client_server_project/README.md

-# Current state = Server cannot access the internet for some reason and is not at all setup
+# Current state = Server cannot ping the internet for some reason

 1. One server (no GUI) running the following services:
-	- [ ] DHCP (one scope serving the local internal network)  isc-dhcp-server
+	- [x] DHCP (one scope serving the local internal network)  isc-dhcp-server
     - [ ] DNS (resolve internal resources, a redirector is used for external resources) bind
     - [ ] HTTP + mariadb + GLPI
     - **Required**